adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

     }
 }
 ```

-2. place an order with PARTNER-PAY payment method.
+2. Place an order with PARTNER-PAY payment method.
 Now it should work.

+---